GGFioggos/Test-Driven-Development/README.md

 # Test-Driven-Development
-A repo made for implementing tests on JavaScript Code.
+A repo made for implementing tests on JavaScript Code, using Jest.